What is fostering?

 Every child in our care is as unique as you are, and all have different needs.
 They come from all sorts of backgrounds and different family situations so each needs a different type of care.

 Some will only need to stay with foster carers for a few days while their family accesses support, whereas others will need to remain on a longer-term basis.
-In Devon we need foster carers for children of different ages, from birth upwards.
+In Devon we currently need foster carers for children up to the age of 18 years, some with disabilities and some with more challenging and complex behaviour.

 “Our foster carers have a significant professional role to play as part of the team who help the children in our care feel secure and supported.”